ysmood/kit/readme.md

 Goto the [release page](https://github.com/ysmood/gokit/releases) download the binary for your OS.

-## fs
+## os

-Covers most used fs functions that are missing from the stdlib.
+Covers most used os related functions that are missing from the stdlib.

 ## process